rdmsr/cppdoc/USAGE.md

 ```

 ## Documentation tests
-`cppdoc` supports running documentation tests akin to `rustdoc`, these tests are written in `cpp` and `c++` codeblocks and help ensure that code examples are up-to-date with API usage.
+`cppdoc` supports running documentation tests akin to `rustdoc`, these tests are written in `cpp` and `c++` code blocks and help ensure that code examples are up-to-date with API usage.

-Documentation codeblocks feature special syntax:
+Documentation code blocks feature special syntax:
 - Lines prefixed with `@` won't be displayed, but will be added to the source code:

 ```